brews/baysparpy/docs/examples.rst

    The project is under heavy development.
 Code and documentation are not complete.

-Here are some quick examples.
 To start things off, import a few basic tools, including `bayspar`:

 .. ipython:: python